CIBC-Internal/python/Doc/library/ssl.rst

       SSL version 3 is insecure.
 Its use is highly discouraged.

+   .. deprecated:: 3.5.3

+      OpenSSL has deprecated all version specific protocols.
+Use the default protocol data:`PROTOCOL_TLS` with flags like data:`OP_NO_SSLv3` instead.

 .. data:: PROTOCOL_TLSv1

    Selects TLS version 1.0 as the channel encryption protocol.

+   .. deprecated:: 3.5.3

+      OpenSSL has deprecated all version specific protocols.
+Use the default protocol data:`PROTOCOL_TLS` with flags like data:`OP_NO_SSLv3` instead.

 .. data:: PROTOCOL_TLSv1_1